 The Ph.D. in Public Affairs–Community Development program creates several financial aid opportunities for doctoral students.
+All graduate students are eligible for in-state tuition.
 Graduate Teaching and Research Assistantships, which cover tuition costs for nine (9) credits per semester and include a living stipend, are available on a competitive basis to students accepted for full-time study in the Ph.D. program.
+If interested, be sure to indicate full-time or part-time status and a preference for funding.

 Graduate Assistants are represented by a collective bargaining agreement at Rutgers University.
 The annual stipend is approximately $25,000 and changes annually based on negotiated increases.
 Graduate Assistants must be full-time students (no less than 9 credits per semester) in the Ph.D. program and will receive full tuition remission, fee waivers, and are eligible for health benefits.
 Assistants work on average 15 hours per week.

-Applicants for Graduate Assistantships must apply by February 1 and will be notified by March 1.
+Applicants for Graduate Assistantships must apply by March 31.

 Please contact the Department of Public Policy & Administration at Rutgers–Camden for more information on assistantships.